The Vision and Hope of Swami Vivekananda

 Education is not merely filling the brain with information that may remain undigested.
 Education should bring in all-round development of the students and make them worthy citizens of country.

-The Evening College was started in 1974 with 140 students, with a view to meet the demand for certain courses of study such as Computer Science, Commerce and Bio-Chemistry.
+The Evening College was started in 1974 with 140 students, with a view to meet the demand for certain courses of study such as Computer Science, Commerce.

 The College has quite spacious rooms for Theory and Practical classes.
 The College has a lush green turf cricket ground, tennis courts and a gymnasium with state of the art equipment.
 It also has well-equipped computer laboratories and internet facilities.